Hugo Jaeger – personal photographer of Adolf Hitler. Biography \ Facts

 These color photos were taken by Hugo Jeager, a former personal photographer for Adolf Hitler.
 He traveled with the future Nazi leader in the years ...
 Read More

-In December 1941, a party was held in Munich for SS officers and junkers on the occasion of Christmas: it is true that instead of ...
+In December 1941, Adolf Hitler in New Year's party was held in Munich for SS officers and junkers on the occasion of Christmas: it is ...
 Read More

 These photo in color of Adolf Hitler were taken by photographer Hugo Jeager aboard the KDF (Kraft durch Freude) cruise ship "Robert Ley" during his ...
 Read More